F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

       az keyvault secret set --vault-name [YOUR_VAULT_NAME] --name [YOUR_SECRET_ID] --value "[YOUR_BIGIP_PASSWORD]"
       ```
       - *NOTE:*
-        - By default, the example vault name used is `myVaultName` and secret name used is `mySecretId`.
-However, vault names are global in Azure and you will always need to customize this value by updating the Runtime-Init Configs and `bigSecretIdIpPassword` template input parameter to match your secret.
-See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.
+        - Vault names in Azure are DNS based and hence globally unique.
+        - The Vault can be in a different resource group than the BIG-IP resource group.
+        - The user or service principal deploying the template must have `Key Vault Contributor` role in order for the Access template to create an Access Policy for the secret.
+For more information, see Azure [Docs](https://docs.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli#azure-built-in-roles-for-key-vault-data-plane-operations)
   - This solution requires an [SSH key](https://docs.microsoft.com/en-us/azure/virtual-machines/ssh-keys-portal) for access to the BIG-IP instances.
 For more information about creating a key pair for use in Azure, see Azure SSH key [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys).
 - This solution requires you to accept any Azure Marketplace "License/Terms and Conditions" for the images used in this solution.
   - By default, this solution uses [F5 BIG-IP Virtual Edition - BEST (PAYG 25Mbps)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/f5-networks.f5-big-ip-best?tab=PlansAndPrice)